kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 Change the first part *https://hassio.local:8349* to match how you usually access home assistant (remove https, change to ip address, etc depending on your setup) and hit enter.
 You should now see the Auth Complete message

 ## Non HASS.IO install
+0. Ensure you have somewhat recent npm and node installed on your machine
 1. Download this directory from Github.

 2. Follow the Create API Key steps above